Hibiscus

-Several species are widely cultivated as ornamental plants, notably Hibiscus syriacus and Hibiscus rosa-sinensis.
+Several species are widely cultivated as ornamental plants, notably Hibiscus syriacus and Hibiscus × rosa-sinensis.

-A tea made from hibiscus flowers is known by many names around the world and is served both hot and cold.
-The beverage is known for its red colour, tart flavour, and vitamin C content.
+Etymology

+The generic name is derived from the Greek name ἰβίσκος (ibískos) which Greek botanist Pedanius Dioscorides gave to a plant now scientifically labelled as Althaea officinalis.

 Description

 The leaves are alternate, ovate to lanceolate, often with a toothed or lobed margin (dentate).
-The flowers are large, conspicuous, trumpet-shaped, with five or more petals, colour from white to pink, red, blue, orange, peach, yellow or purple, and from 4–18 cm broad.
+The flowers are large and conspicuous.
+They are trumpet-shaped, with five or more petals, colour from white to pink, red, blue, orange, peach, yellow or purple, and from 4–18 cm broad.

 Flower colour in certain species, such as H. mutabilis and H. tiliaceus, changes with age.
 The fruit is a dry five-lobed capsule, containing several seeds in each lobe, which are released when the capsule dehisces (splits open) at maturity.
 It is of red and white colours.
 It is an example of complete flowers.

 Species

+The yellow hibiscus is the state flower of Hawaii, although the most commonly seen hibiscus in the state is Hibiscus × rosa-sinensis.

 In temperate zones, probably the most commonly grown ornamental species is Hibiscus syriacus, the common garden hibiscus, also known in some areas as the "rose of Althea" or "rose of Sharon" (but not to be confused with the unrelated Hypericum calycinum, also called "rose of Sharon").
-In tropical and subtropical areas, the Chinese hibiscus (H. rosa-sinensis), with its many showy hybrids, is the most popular hibiscus.
+In tropical and subtropical areas, the Chinese hibiscus (H. × rosa-sinensis), with its many showy hybrids, is the most popular hibiscus.

 Several hundred species are known, including:

-Hibiscus abelmoschus L. synonym of Abelmoschus moschatus Medik.

-Hibiscus abelmoschus var. betulifolius Mast. synonym of Abelmoschus moschatus Medik.

-Hibiscus abelmoschus var. genuinus Hochr. synonym of Abelmoschus moschatus Medik.